 Transfection complexation volume: Typically, a transfection complexation volume usually represents 10% of the final cell culture volume, which can lead to technical constraints when scaling up production.
 FectoVIR®-AAV has been optimized to reduce the complexation volume down to 1%, facilitating the preparation of transfection complexes for large scale manufacturing (Fig.2).
 For example, for a 200 L cell suspension volume, the transfection complexation volume can be optimized down from 20 L (10%) to 2 L (1%).

 Fig.2 Optimized FectoVIR®-AAV transfection complex preparation for large scale transient transfection.
 Total viral genome (VG/cell) of rAAV-2-GFP were quantified 72h post-transfection of suspension HEK-293T cells in commercial synthetic medium.
 Transfection complexes were prepared in different volumes of complexation: 10%, 5% and 1% of final culture volumes.

-Transfection incubation time: Large scale transient transfection requires addition of a larger volume of transfection complexes to suspension cell culture, which means longer transfer time.
+Transfection complex stability: Large scale transient transfection requires addition of a larger volume of transfection complexes to suspension cell culture, which means longer transfer time.
 With FectoVIR®-AAV, the transfer time is no longer a limiting factor that can lead to viral titer yield variability.
-As shown in Fig.3, FectoVIR®-AAV transfection complexes show tremendous stability: upon mixing FectoVIR®-AAV transfection reagent and plasmid DNA, transfection complexes can be reliably added to cells within 6h with no significant variation in rAAV titer yields.
+As shown in Fig.3, FectoVIR®-AAV transfection complexes show tremendous stability: upon mixing FectoVIR®-AAV transfection reagent and plasmid DNA, transfection complexes can be reliably added to cells within 1h with no significant variation in rAAV titer yields.

 Flexibility: Compatible with various commercial culture media and cell systems